andrechristikan/ack-nestjs-boilerplate/README.md

 * The features will replated with AWS for Cloud Computing
 * If you want to implement `database transactions`.
 You must run MongoDB as a `replication set`.
 * If you want to implement `Google SSO`.
-You must have google account, then set your app on `google console` to get the  `clientId` and `clientSecret`.
+    1. You must have google account, then set your app on `google console` to get the  `clientId` and `clientSecret`.
+    2. MongoDB as replication set
 * If you change the environment value of `APP_ENV` to `production`, that will trigger.
     1. CorsMiddleware will implement `src/configs/middleware.config.ts`.
     2. Documentation will `disable`.